Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Prototyping and Testbed Setup

 \subsection{Overall System Architecture and Hardware Setup}

 The system operates in the 2.4 GHz ISM band.
 The target operating range is to achieve an average received power of the order of -20 dBm at a distance of 5 meters.
 This is motivated by the fact that 10-100 $\mu W$ is enough to power modern wireless sensors and low-power devices \cite{Clerckx2018b}.
 In compliance with the Code of Federal Regulations, Title 47, Part15 (FCC Part15) regulation, the system is designed to operate with an effective isotropic radiated power (EIRP) of less than 4 watt (36dBm) \cite{FCC}.
-The system consists of two transmit antennas and one receive antenna and can be operated in MISO or SISO mode depending on the transmit signal strategy considered.
+The system consists of up to four transmit antennas and one receive antenna and can be operated in MISO or SISO mode depending on the transmit signal strategy considered.
 Fig.\ref{sys_diag} displays the system block diagram which includes the equipment and the peripheral connections.
 Fig.\ref{equipment} illustrates the complete prototype.

 We chose National Instrument (NI) software-defined radio prototyping equipment to implement the transmitter that is able to generate and transmit various types of WPT and pilot signals.
-The transmitter hardware has been configured with an embedded controller (PXIe-8133), an FPGA module (PXIe-7966R), and an RF transceiver (NI5791) in the PCI express chassis (PXIe-1062Q).
-Two pairs of FPGA modules and RF transceivers were used to implement the two transmit antennas.
+The transmitter hardware has been configured with a NI PXI platform and USRPs.
+Four pairs of RF transceivers were used to implement the four transmit antennas.
 The functions of signal design, optimization and generation on one hand and pilot transmission/channel acquisition on the other hand are combined within the transmitter, and these functions are programmed and controlled using LabView.